Core API Reference

 findTrustPath

 Finds a trust path between verifier and issuer identities.
-Returns the sealed type TrustPath (Verified or NotFound).
+Returns the sealed type TrustPath (Verified, NotFound, or NotConfigured when no trust registry is wired).

 1